 Renowned for its stunning golden sands, sweeping granite coastline, lush native bush and crystal-clear waters, a visit to the Abel Tasman National Park is a must-do on any travellers itinerary.
 What's more, this pristine paradise can be explored in your own way, and at your own pace.
 So, whether you fancy a multi-day hike along the spectacular Abel Tasman Coastal Track, or if a short scenic cruise or kayak is more your style, you'll find something to suit your interests here.
 And, if you just can't get enough, you can even spend the night in the midst of the park at one of the luxury lodges, on board a backpacker boat, or even glamping by the beach!

 An extraordinary depth of passion for the arts shines through in this historic city, where stunning murals are discoverable at every turn, and cobblestone streets are juxstaposed alongside spectacularly modern art galleries.
 Go back in time with a visit to South Street, New Zealand's oldest fully preserved street, or spend the afternoon at Founder's Heritage Park, where character buildings house passionate artisan businesses, and windmills, freighter planes and red railway trains form just part of the scenery.
-Browse the wonderful collections of wearable art garments and classic cars at the National WOW Museum, before making your way around the art galleries and studios that stretch from the city through to the bay.
+Browse the wonderful collections of wearable art garments and classic cars at the National WOW Museum (temporarily closed), before making your way around the art galleries and studios that stretch from the city through to the bay.

 Immerse yourself in the natural abundance of Nelson Tasman at the weekend markets, which are held on Saturdays in Nelson City, or on Sundays in Motueka.
 A drawcard for locals and visitors alike, the markets showcase the extraordinary artists and artisans that call the region home, and offer ample opportunity to get a taste for Nelson Tasman's unique culture.
 A selection of boutique stalls and food carts adorn the car-parks, offering everything from goat milk soap, to handcrafted jewellery, manuka honey, chutneys and even the world famous Pic's Peanut Butter.